adrybakov/rad-tools/docs/source/tb2j_plotter.rst

     Marks of atoms from the substracte (Same as in TB2J).
     You can specify only names.
-For example instead of "Cr12" one can provide "Cr" and then all Cr atoms will be thouth as a substrate ones.
+For example instead of "Cr12" one can provide "Cr" and then all Cr atoms will be considered as a substrate ones.

-        *default* : Magnetic atoms
+        *default* : :py:attr:`.rad_tools.tb2j_tools.file_logic.ExchangeModel.magnetic_atoms`

         *type* : str